ArkTicketTech/CSAPP-Everyday/homeworks/2021/09/29/leungogogo.md

   ![Screen Shot 2021-09-29 at 7 10 21 PM](https://user-images.githubusercontent.com/26990923/135374128-4dee2d3a-16a6-41e0-8692-5b6280c285a3.png)
 ## 1.7 The Operating System Manages the Hardware
 ### The Purposes of OS
-1. Protects the hardware from malicious application.
+1. Protects the hardware from malicious applications.
 2. Provides a uniform mechanisms/interfaces for us to manipulate different hardware devices.
 ![Screen Shot 2021-09-29 at 7 13 32 PM](https://user-images.githubusercontent.com/26990923/135374404-3b76f320-0adf-45a8-b051-b0301b063335.png)